hathora/hathora-cloud-sdks/README.md

 ## Contributions

-Contributions to the `hathora-cloud-sdks` are welcome!
-If you encounter a bug, have a feature request, or would like to contribute code, please submit an issue or pull request on the GitHub repository.
+Contributions are welcome!
+If you encounter a bug, have a feature request, or would like to contribute code, please submit an issue or pull request on this GitHub repository.